githaigaharriet/portfolio/virtual-assistant-tasks/calendar-scheduling-sample.md

-# Calendar Scheduling Sample Task
+# Calendar Scheduling & Management Sample

 ## Task Overview
-This sample demonstrates how I would manage calendars and schedule meetings efficiently for a client.
+This sample demonstrates how I would manage calendars and coordinate schedules efficiently for a client to ensure smooth daily operations.

-## Steps I Would Take
+## Responsibilities
-1. Review the client’s availability and preferences.
+- Review availability and scheduling preferences
-2. Schedule meetings using Google Calendar or Outlook.
+- Schedule meetings, calls, and appointments
-3. Send calendar invites with clear meeting details.
+- Send clear calendar invitations with meeting details
-4. Set reminders to avoid missed meetings.
+- Set reminders and follow-ups to prevent missed meetings
-5. Reschedule or cancel meetings when required.
+- Adjust schedules when changes are required

 ## Tools Used
 - Google Calendar